 The main San Diego county is not very big but full of great things.
-There are a lot of nice beaches, shops and restaurants around.
+There are a lot of nice beaches, shops, and restaurants around.
 But today I will talk about a hidden gem which is one of my absolute favorite places.
 I said “hidden” because it is a very understated place compared to the magnificence of the surroundings.
-I am an L.A county local, moved in San Diego for my current job almost a year ago.
-So my exploration of this sunny vibrant city still continues and I love blogging and instagraming about my travel experiences.
+I am an L.A county local, moved to San Diego for my current job almost a year ago.
+So my exploration of this sunny vibrant city still continues and I love blogging and Instagramming about my travel experiences.

 So today I will talk about Cabrillo National Monument (pronounced Cabriyo) in Point Loma and the nearby beautiful Rosecrans National Cemetery area.

-There is a little bit of personal story attached with this place-
+There is a bit of a personal story attached to this place-

-Little did I ever knew that I will be working at the same place couple of years later, as a federal government engineer.
-Now I know that, evening is a wrong time to go there since that area closes at around 5 pm.
-Even though our mobile carrier services and smart phones have improved a lot in the last couple of years, still when you get close to the last point of Point Loma, data gets lost, navigation gets confused and you might end up somewhere else nearby.
-One of the few reasons is, it is so close to Mexico, in fact when you reach at the gate of Cabrillo National Monument your phone service might notify you, “Welcome to Mexico!”.
+Little did I ever know that I would be working at the same place a couple of years later, as a federal government engineer.
+Now I know that evening is the wrong time to go there since that area closes at around 5 pm.
+Even though our mobile carrier services and smartphones have improved a lot in the last couple of years, still when you get close to the last point of Point Loma, data gets lost, navigation gets confused and you might end up somewhere else nearby.
+One of the few reasons is, it is so close to Mexico, in fact when you reach the gate of Cabrillo National Monument your phone service might notify you, “Welcome to Mexico!”.

-Why do you want to come here were you might have a chance of feeling lost?
-Well, you get the unprecedented pristine 360 degree view of the San Diego Bay area with the San Diego Down Town, Coronado at one side and end less pacific ocean on the other side from the high lands.
+Why do you want to come here where you might have a chance of feeling lost?
+Well, you get the unprecedented pristine 360-degree view of the San Diego Bay area with the San Diego Down Town, Coronado at one side and the endless pacific ocean on the other side from the high lands.
 Plus you learn some history.
-Come in a clear sunny day.
-Buy some of those magic dye t-shirts from the store which change colors in the sun light.
+Come on a clear sunny day.
+Buy some of those magic dye t-shirts from the store which change colors in the sunlight.

-Don’t forget to stop by the cemetery area to check out the view on both side and pay an honor of silence for our fallen service men.
+Don’t forget to stop by the cemetery area to check out the view on both sides and pay an honor of silence for our fallen servicemen.

 For more information please visit: